THE NEED FOR MORE FOSTER HOMES IS GREATER THAN EVER. OUR OFFICE IS OPEN.

 Issues addressed in the Psychosexual Assessment include but are not limited to the following:

-We bring our compassion and professional expertise to every youth we treat, individualizing their treatment because ‘one size fits one’.
-Our clinicians work to understand how a youth’s current behavior problem might have started as a creative solution to an unlivable situation.
+We bring our compassion and professional expertise to every youth we treat, individualizing their treatment.
+Our clinicians work to understand how a youths current behavior problem might have started as a creative solution to an unlivable situation.
 We carefully evaluate the impacts of family mental health history, early environment, and trauma on the behaviors under scrutiny.
-We consult with parents, teachers and physicians to craft a comprehensive road map to wellness.
+We consult with parents, teachers, and physicians to craft a comprehensive road map to wellness.

 Dr. Rifken saw Jamal in a quiet, comfortable family treatment room, surrounded by toys.
 Jamal played quietly while Dr. Rifken spoke with his treatment foster parents and clinical case manager.
 He watched the adults carefully with a serious, suspicious look on his face.
 He appeared ready to explode if anyone challenged or bothered him.
 All his caring adults could feel the tension in the room.

 When Dr. Rifken brought in the anatomical model of a body and brain, Jamal immediately noticed and cautiously moved closer to take a look.
-The psychologist invited him to take the brain apart so he could see “what lives inside everyone's brains”.
-For the next 20 minutes Jamal allowed Dr. Rifken to teach him the names of brain organelles and what jobs they perform.
-To the surprise of the adults, he wanted to know and pronounce the anatomical name, “amygdala”, which we also call the brain’s “danger alarms”.
+The psychologist invited him to take the brain apart so he could see what lives inside everyone's brain.
+For the next 20 minutes, Jamal allowed Dr. Rifken to teach him the names of brain organelles and what jobs they perform.